am-flow/protobunny/QUICK_START.md

 In `mymessagelib/codegen` you should see the generated message classes, mirroring the `package` declaration in your protobuf files.

-If you need to generate the classes in another package, you can pass the `--python_betterproto_out` option:
+If you need to generate the classes in another package (e.g. for tests), you can pass the `--python_betterproto_out` option:

 ```shell
 protobunny generate -I messages --python_betterproto_out=tests tests/**/*.proto tests/*.proto
 ```

+The following examples are for sync mode and can run from the python shell.
+To use the async mode, import protobunny with `from protobunny import asyncio as pb`.

 ### Subscribe to a message
 ```python